esteves-esta/women-fronted-metal-bands/README.md

   - [x] Export as csv

 ### ✍️ Todo
-- [ ] Open track details on modal
+- [ ] Button to play a random track
 - [ ] Make site responsive
 - [ ] Create playlist or add liked songs list to a playlist on deezer

-- [ ] ??
-Button to select a random band / track to play ??
 - [ ] ??
 Graph - how many bands start with each letter of the alphabet ??
 - [ ] ??
 Put all data on redis ? api ? faster search ??
 <!-- https://redis.io/docs/connect/clients/nodejs/